marcb1387/poracleWiki/third_party_apps.md

 # Third Party Apps
-Third Party apps used to enchnaces the funcationalty of PorcaleJS
+Third Party apps used to enchnace the funcationalty of PorcaleJS